 The selection of operating systems depends on the type of coding you do.
-If you're developing programs that run over Apple devices, macOS would be the best option for you.
+If you're developing programs that run over Apple devices, macOS would be your best option.
 On the other hand, having Windows devices is a better choice if you work on Windows programs.

 When it comes to operating systems, many people prefer Linux as it is meant for high-end professionals.
 If you prefer Linux as your operating system, ensure you have good functional and operational knowledge.

 One essential feature that most users overlook is the peripherals.
-As a programmer, you will be typing code most of the time and usually would require a keyboard and a mouse.
+As a programmer, you will usually be typing code and usually require a keyboard and a mouse.
 Both these devices have to be high-performing with the best performance output.

 A wireless keyboard and mouse allow for more flexibility.

-An ergonomics mouse and a backlit keyboard are great choices when needing to work during dark hours.
+An ergonomic mouse and a backlit keyboard are great choices when working during dark hours.
 Wireless devices make work efficient while saving you from the mess cables leave on your computer desk.

 Until next time!